-- Protocol The type of routes that can be imported include: - Connected Imports routes that are established automatically just by enabling IP on an interface. - Static Static routes will be imported into this routing domain. - OSPF External routes will be imported from the Open Shortest Path First protocol into this routing domain. - Metric Metric assigned to all external routes for the specified protocol.
-(Range: 0-16; Default: the default metric as described under "Configuring General Protocol Settings" on page 653.)
+- Protocol The type of routes that can be imported include: - BGP External routes will be imported from the Border Gateway Protocol (BGP) into this routing domain. - Connected Imports routes that are established automatically just by enabling IP on an interface. - Static Static routes will be imported into this routing domain. - OSPF External routes will be imported from the Open Shortest Path First protocol into this routing domain. - Metric Metric assigned to all external routes for the specified protocol.
+(Range: 0-16; Default: the default metric as described under "Configuring General Protocol Settings" on page 693.)